awsdocs/aws-control-tower-guide/doc_source/existing-orgs.md

 # Enable AWS Control Tower on existing organizations and accounts<a name="existing-orgs"></a>

 If you have existing AWS Organizations and AWS accounts, you can apply AWS Control Tower guardrails to them\.
-You can enroll accounts individually, but most customers prefer to enroll groups of accounts by registering the entire organizational unit \(OU\) that contains the accounts\.

 **Terminology**
 + When you bring an existing organization into AWS Control Tower, it's called *registering* the organization, or *extending governance* to the organization\.